buscandoaverroes/arl-votes-2020/app/README.md

 only indicate the number of ballots received and outstanding;
 it can be reasonably assumed that the total number of ballots requested is the sum of these two numbers, which is how I compute it.
-- Mail.Ballot.Return.Rate: is simply **(No. Mail Ballots Receieved) / (No. Mail.Ballots.Requested)**.
+- Mail Ballot Return Rate: is simply **(No. Mail Ballots Receieved) / (No. Mail Ballots Requested)**.
 The data do not allow us to discen if voters who requested a mail ballot have voted early in lieu of voting by mail, which is allowed by voting rules
 - Early-to-Mail Ratio:tells us if more votes have been cast by